 The study also considered deaths of RA patients resulting specifically from coronary artery disease.
 Those death rates also went down in the 10 years after the patients studied were diagnosed with RA.

-RA patients cope with concerns about death in different ways and have different outlooks on it, despite fighting the same disease.
+RA patients cope with concerns about death in different ways and have different outlooks on it, despite living with the same condition.

 “Mortality doesn't cause me as much anxiety as immobility.
 Life with or without RA is not guaranteed so I try to live every day to the fullest and without regrets,” said Elaine Wiley of California.
 “I think the fear of disease progression to the point of losing mobility drives me to push myself more daily even with pain because of the reality of not being able to in the future.”